eihror/fontawesomeicon/README.md

 # Font Awesome Icon Library Android

-Make your life easie using [Font Awesome by Dave Gandy](http://fontawesome.io/) instead of create various png´s images.
+Make your life easier by using [Font Awesome by Dave Gandy](http://fontawesome.io/) instead of creating various png´s images.
 The vector images will remain crisp and clear on all device sizes.

-**Actual version on FontAwesome 4.7**
+**Latest version on FontAwesome 4.7**

-If some icon that doesn´t found, you´ll need to download the font on FontAwesome site and add a new icons on .xml file.
+If by some reason an icon isn't found, you´ll have to download the font on FontAwesome website and then add the new icons on .xml file.
 The icons values can be found in [CheatSheet](http://fontawesome.io/cheatsheet/).

 ## How to use

-Clone this project inside the project that you wanna to use.
+Clone this project inside the project that you want to use.
 Inside your **build.gradle** file project add:

 ```
 compile project(":folder_cloned")